 This is because some genetic disorders are more common in people with certain areas like thalassemia is more common in Asians, African and Mediterranean people.
 Canavan disease is more common in people of jewish decent.
 The canavan disease reduces a child’s ability to a greater extent.

 Also, the genetic screening test will tell you whether you or your partners are the carriers of certain genetic diseases.
 You may not be affected by that disease.
 But, you or your partner may be the silent partners.
 If both of you are the carriers, there are high chances that your future child will have that disease.
-These tests though being costly gives some options to the couple who are planning to get pregnant.
+These tests though being costly give some options to the couple who are planning to get pregnant.
 They can either go through the method using donor sperms and eggs and then proceed through the process of IVF or they can go through IVF and then from multiple implants developed, they can choose the one that is healthy and does not have the genetic defect to increase the life expectancy of their kid.

 Test for sexually transmitted disease

-Also during your pre pregnancy check the doctor will ask you to go through tests for some of the Sexually transmitted infections.
+Also during your pre-pregnancy check the doctor will ask you to go through tests for some of the Sexually transmitted infections.
 Many sexually transmitted infections do not show any symptoms.
 But, can cause a great amount of damage.
 These infections are as follows

 Chlamydia and gonorrhea infections can go undetected and can damage your Fallopian tubes.
 They can cause pelvic inflammatory disease, which may lead to infertility.
-The sexually transmitted infections can also cause complications during your pregnancy and if the infections passes through the placental to the fetus, then the baby may be born with lot of complications like brain damage or eye infections and many other health related problems.
+The sexually transmitted infections can also cause complications during your pregnancy and if the infections passes through the placental to the fetus, then the baby may be born with lot of complications like brain damage or eye infections and many other women health related problems.

 HIV can also be passed over to the baby at any stage of pregnancy, delivery and breastfeeding.
 Early detection can help to prevent the transmission of STDs to the baby and both the mother and the baby can receive effective treatment.